rdallasgray/pallet/README.md

 track of your installed packages.

 ##News
+Version 0.8 introduces the `;;;pallet-ignore` comment, which allows you to tell Pallet to ignore (and retain) text following the comment.

-Pallet version 0.7 is now available.
-This version introduces a significant breaking change: it is now necessary to start `pallet-mode` for pallet to track your package installs and deletes.
+Version 0.7 introduces a significant breaking change: it is now necessary to start `pallet-mode` for pallet to track your package installs and deletes.
 See the instructions below.

 Version 0.7 introduces a new integration test harness using [Servant](https://github.com/cask/servant).
 This is intended to allow